Munnu/Stroll-Safely/diary/week1/may-9.md

 `Database error 42601: syntax error at or near "text"` But, they're all type text for now!
 AUHIFWEOIFW ok. :|
 5 minutes later: Heh, it was because I accidentally left a comma at the end of my sql table and column type association.
 Oh SQL...
 Or maybe not.
 Oh dear.

+I figured it out, it was partially because vim duplicated a few columns a bunch of times.
+Some columns still had spaces instead of underscore: column_name.
+This caused the bugs.

+I was able to load my data (though still need to read more on PostGIS).
+I changed the data types to not all be of type text as originally done to see if I could get pgloader to do something nice.
+I'm happy about my progress today despite having little time to work on my project (fieldtrip).